cwkx/keym/README.md

 5. why no vim-mode bindings? moving along diagnols causes finger-collisions, but do otherwise remap

 ## Roadmap
+1. Fix some rare bugs, possibly with xdotool - e.g. it runs slowly in firefox and sometimes
-1. Send through other main keys (spacebar, backspace, delete)
+2. Send through other main keys (spacebar, backspace, delete)
-2. Save/load mouse locations
+3. Find otherways to save/load common mouse locations and optimize clicking on nearby buttons etc

 Please let me know if you find this useful, or if you find any bugs/have suggestions.
 - Chris G. Willcocks